davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ## Everything Tool

-First college band.
-I thought we were pretty good though I'm embarrassed by the lyrics now. we made a cassette called "Mystic Crystal Revelation" but I don't have a copy.
+First "real" college band.
+I thought we were pretty good though I'm embarrassed by the lyrics now. we made a cassette called "Mystic Crystal Revelation" but I don't have a copy. we toured as far as memphis and Huntsville, Alabama.

 ---